kongkrit/z80-semi/setup/student-setup.md

   - Wait for the docker icon (a whale with containers on top) on menu bar to stop dancing.

 ---
-## 3. Pull the course software container
+## 3. Prepare to pull the course software container

-- Windows and macOS instructions are a bit different here.
+Windows and macOS instructions are a bit different here.
 ### For Windows:
 - Open **File Explorer** and go to where your project is from GitHub clone above (`Documents/BareMetal-C-Labs`) was recommended.
 - Go into `BareMetal-C-Labs` folder